TranHuuDan19/playwright-templete-builder/README.md

 # Playwright Template Builder From Scratch

-This is a repository that builds a template for the Playwright framework from scratch
+This is a repository that builds a template for the Playwright Framework from scratch

 ## Documents